Who makes the decisions?

 How the mayoral system works

-Mayor Ros Jones was elected in June 2013 and has a range of Manifesto pledges to implement whilst she is in office.
+Mayor Ros Jones was elected in June 2013 with subsequent re-elections in 2017 and 2021 and has a range of Manifesto pledges to implement whilst she is in office.

 The Mayor's role